MicrosoftDocs/query-docs/query-languages/dax/norm-dist-dax.md

 |**Cumulative**|A logical value that determines the form of the function.
 If cumulative is TRUE, NORM.DIST returns the cumulative distribution function; if FALSE, it returns the probability mass function.|

 ## Return Value
-Returns the normal distribution for the specified mean and standard deviation.
+The normal distribution for the specified mean and standard deviation.

 ## Example